 - Make sure all your walls are dry, smooth, dust-free and clean before you start.

 - You’ll need to use some sandpaper to get plastered walls ready if they have gloss paint on them.

 - Fill in blemishes and remove any blisters on new plaster.

 5. Priming bare plaster

-If you’re painting onto plaster, use one of our primers beforehand as these are specifically designed to get your walls ready for painting in the colour of your choice.
+If you’re painting onto fresh plaster, use one of our primers beforehand as these are specifically designed to get your walls ready for painting.

 In order to make the post-painting clean up even easier, thoroughly cover all of your furniture and floors with dust sheets before you start.

 Top tip: Keep a sponge and bucket of water in the room just in case you catch another surface with paint (e.g. windows or skirting boards).

 Always start by taping around any light fittings with masking tape.
 Get the surface ready by filling in any holes or cracks with filler and allow to dry.
 Wipe and sand down any of the excess filler, removing any dust too.
 Paint around your lights first and then along the ceiling line.
 Start painting in one corner, so you know where you started and can tell where you’ve been.

 Start by putting masking tape around any fixtures and fittings and removing curtains.
 Paint around the edges, starting at the top of the room.
 Try not to over extend and use a step ladder where necessary.
 For the large spaces on the walls, make a ‘W’ shape with your roller as this will provide the best coverage.